rpearsondev/CodedUI.jQueryExtensions/README.md

 What configuration does it require?
 -----------------------------------

-When the CodedUI.jQueryExtensions nuget package is added to a project, a <appSetting> key will be added automatically.
+When the CodedUI.jQueryExtensions nuget package is added to a project, a <appSetting> key will be added automatically to the app.comfig.

 ```xml
 <add key="CodedUI.JQueryExtensions.jQuerySrc" value="//code.jquery.com/jquery-latest.min.js" />
 ```

-This is the URL of the jQuery that you would like CodedUI.jQueryExtensions to include if jQuery is not already included on that page.
+This is the URL of the jQuery  script that you would like CodedUI.jQueryExtensions to include if jQuery is not already included on that page.
 By default it uses the latest version of jQuery available from their CDN.
 You may wish to change this URL to a specific version.
-The version of jQuery is loaded from the URL will be attched to window.CodedUI.jQueryExtensions.jQuery using jQuery.noConflict().
+The version of jQuery that is loaded from the URL will be attached to window.CodedUI.jQueryExtensions.jQuery using jQuery.noConflict().